Reconstruction of dynamical systems from data without time labels: Introduction

 \section{Introduction}

 Dynamical models are crucial for enhancing our comprehension of the natural world.
+By harnessing massive datasets to reveal the underlying governing equations that describe the behavior of complex physical systems, we can significantly advance our ability to model, simulate, and understand these systems across diverse scientific disciplines.
 It is a common situation that high-dimensional observations are generated by hidden dynamical systems operating within a low-dimensional space, a concept related to the manifold hypothesis.\cite{feffermanTestingManifoldHypothesis2016}.
-Reconstructing evolutionary trajectory, and even more challenging, unveiling hidden dynamics from data without time labels, provides vital insights for deducing underlying mechanisms across various scientific disciplines.
+Accordingly, reconstructing the underlying dynamical system is crucial for simulating real-world scientific systems and educing its mechanisms.

+For an evolutionary system, the observations consist of trajectory data with time labels $\{(t_i,\boldsymbol{x}_i)\}_{i=1}^n$, typically modeled using a dynamic form $\boldsymbol{x}_{\boldsymbol{\theta}}(t)$ or its differential equation representation $\frac{d\boldsymbol{x}}{dt} = \boldsymbol{f}(\boldsymbol{x},\boldsymbol{\theta})$.
+However, in certain contexts—such as microscopy—technical limitations preclude the acquisition of precise time labels, and the observed data are instead obtained as unlabeled high-dimensional point clouds $\{\boldsymbol{x}_i\}_{i=1}^n$.
+Although reconstructing the hidden dynamics from such unlabeled data remains challenging, one can still postulate reasonable assumptions regarding the observation times and attempt to reconstruct the dynamics.